 A soccer-themed video game, first published by Psyonix in 2015.
 The big difference between this game and most other soccer-themed games is that players control rocket-powered cars instead of animated human footballers.
 Teams of eight players use the cars to hit the ball into the opposing team’s goal.
 The team with the highest score at the end of the match wins.

 An RTS game published by Blizzard Entertainment.
 Players can choose from three forces: Terran, Zerg, and Protoss.
 The player’s objective of the game is to eliminate the enemy’s structures and units using their chosen fighting force.

 An RTS game published by Blizzard Entertainment and Saffire.
 It is an expansion of the original Starcraft game and set before the Starcraft sequel, Starcraft 2.
-The player has to pick a force (either Terran, Zerg, and Protoss) and then has to work to construct a base, increase their military resources, and ultimately eliminate their opponent’s base.
+The player has to pick a force (either Terran, Zerg or Protoss) and then has to work to construct a base, increase their military resources and ultimately eliminate their opponent’s base.